What is Light and where does it come from?

 Fig 13 – MK350S Premium Full Featured Spectrometer

-MK350S Premium is UPRtek’s full featured Spectrophotometer.
+MK350S Premium is UPRtek’s full featured Spectrometer.

 Light-critical projects are challenged with awkward instrumentation that lack accuracy, flexibility, convenience, data storage, and connectivity to other devices.